Images of British Lichens

 The species of this group are difficult, variable and not always separable morphologically.
 X. verruculifera also has isidia, often more generally dispersed on the thallus but sometimes in dense clusters and then closely similar to X. loxodes, but the initially globose isidia tend to become taller ("broccoli" more than "cauliflower") and sometimes coralloid-branched, and the thallus is usually red- to darker brown.
+The cited photographs of the two species in Wirth, Hauck & Schulz (2013) are useful.
 If X. loxodes lacks isidia then it will be scarcely distinguishable from X. pulla or X. delisei, or rarer species in the genus.

 |On coastal rocks, near Bolt Head, South Devon, June 2010|